privacy-scaling-explorations/zkevm-specs/specs/virtual_state/begin_tx.md

     - AccountWrite caller's Balance
     - AccountWrite callee's Balance

-If tx is CREATE, we do this 1 call:
+If tx is CREATE, we also bump read-write-counter by 1:
 - AccountWrite callee's Nonce (reversible)

-If tx is no a contract call with no code, we do these 13 calls:
+If tx is not a contract call with no code, we also bump read-write-counter by 13:
 - CallContext Depth
 - CallContext CallerAddress
 - CallContext CalleeAddress